-The International Ski Federation - Fédération Internationale de Ski, Internationaler Ski Verband - is abbreviated in all languages as FIS.
+The International Ski and Snowboard Federation is abbreviated in all languages as FIS.

 FIS is the world's highest governing body for international winter sports and it is responsible for the Olympic disciplines of Alpine skiing, Cross-Country Skiing, Ski Jumping, Nordic combined, Freestyle Skiing and Snowboarding.
-The FIS is also responsible for setting the international competition rules.
-The organization now has a membership of 130 national ski associations and is based in Oberhofen am Thunersee, Switzerland.
+In addition, the para disicplines of Alpine, Cross-Country and Snowboard came under the FIS umbrella in 2022.
+FIS is also responsible for setting the international competition rules.
+The organization now has a membership of 140 national ski associations and is based in Oberhofen am Thunersee, Switzerland.

 FIS was founded on the 18th of February in 1910 when 22 delegates from 10 countries joined together to form in the International Skiing Commission in Christiania (NOR) and served from 1910 to 1924.
 The group became formally known as the International Ski Federation on 2nd February 1924 during the first Olympic Winter Games in Chamonix, France with 14 member nations.